 Finally, user experimentation and studies with domain experts would be essential to validate the usability of the technique.
-In the future, we hope to work with users in the computer networking domain, where this problem originally arose, to determine if the technique helps experts better understand their data.
+Currently, we are investigating the readability of path-preserving hierarchies when performing certain tasks, which would help validate this work.
+Direct comparisons of TugGraph with other techniques which use a pre-existing layout may also be beneficial.
+Also, we hope to work with users in the computer networking domain, where this problem originally arose, to determine if the technique helps experts better understand their data.